 IF the Israelites were living faithful to God’s commands and moving to conquer the land that God intended/promised them (as Jephthah was in this instance), THEN THEY WERE SURE TO HAVE VICTORY- no human sacrifice required.
 God assured them of this fact multiple times.
 He reviewed it when they crossed the Jordan river, when Jericho fell, and when Ai was conquered.

 The gross error of Jephthah’s flamboyant and unnecessary “sacrifice” vow is not commented on in the text except for the emotional reactions and actions of the characters in the story.

 The vow laws at that time (especially outlined in the book of Leviticus, chapters 5:5,6 and most of Leviticus chapter 27) allows for retracting a foolish vow.

-Jephthah’s vow WAS WRONG ( or ignorant without attempt to gain understanding) and the punishment he suffered was the consequence of his own error.
+Jephthah’s consecration vow WAS WRONG ( or ignorant without attempt to gain understanding), and the punishment he suffered was the consequence of his own error.
 The murder of his beloved daughter was on his hands.
 AND in her death, he also killed any future chance of lineage.

 It’s WRONG for men or women to proscribe or glorify inhumane or unreasonable sacrifice to achieve a goal.